 Consider a 12 Step Program Today

-Why not?
 Considering a 12 step program simply means you’ll stick your head through the doorway and see what kinds of stories people are sharing.
 Maybe you’ll relate, maybe you won’t.
 (We bet you will, though.)
+Maybe you will form a connection with a higher power of your understanding.

 Something like AA that’s stuck around for nearly 85 years must be doing something right.
 Otherwise, it would’ve collapsed by now.
 Give yourself a chance to heal.
 Sure, it might start with a difficult personal inventory, but it’ll end with healing and a tremendous support system.